segmentio/parquet-go/README.md

-processing or storage layers, in which cases merging multiple row groups into one that contains more rows can be a useful operation to improve query performance; for example, bloom filters in parquet files are stored for each row group, the larger the row group the fewer filters need to be stored and the more effective they become.
+processing or storage layers, in which cases merging multiple row groups into one that contains more rows can be a useful operation to improve query performance; for example, bloom filters in parquet files are stored for each row group, the larger the row group, the fewer filters need to be stored and the more effective they become.

 The `segmentio/parquet` package supports creating merged views of row groups,